Danielle Trussoni

 Danielle Anne Trussoni is a New York Times, USA Today, and Sunday Times Top 10 bestselling novelist.
-She has been a Pulitzer Prize in Fiction jurist, and writes the "Dark Matters" column for the New York Times Book Review.
-She created the Writerly podcast, a weekly podcast about the art and business of writing.
+She has been a Pulitzer Prize in Fiction jurist, and wrote the "Dark Matters" column for the New York Times Book Review for five years, from 2018-2023.
+She is a graduate of the Iowa Writers Workshop, where she was a Maytag Fellow.
 Her novels have been translated into 33 languages.

-Her work includes five books: Falling Through the Earth (2006), Angelology (2010), Angelopolis (2012), The Fortress (2016), and The Ancestor (2020).
+Her work includes six books: Falling Through the Earth (2006), Angelology (2010), Angelopolis (2012), The Fortress (2016), The Ancestor (2020), and The Puzzle Master (2023).
+The Puzzle Box is forthcoming in 2024.
 She is the recipient of the Michener-Copernicus Society of America award, the Dana Award in the novel, and The New York Times Top 10 Book of the Year for her first book.
-In addition to being published in The New York Times Book Review, she has also been published in The Guardian, The New York Times Magazine, and Tin House, her writings have been widely anthologized.
+In addition to being published in The New York Times Book Review, she has also been published in The Guardian, The New York Times Magazine, and Tin House.
+Her writings have been widely anthologized.

 Background

 She is of Italian descent and grew up in La Crosse, Wisconsin.
 Trussoni graduated from the University of Wisconsin–Madison summa cum laude and Phi Beta Kappa with a BA in history and English in 1996 and from the Iowa Writers' Workshop, where she received an MFA in fiction writing in 2002.
-She has lived for extended periods in Japan, Bulgaria, England, and France.
+She has lived for extended periods in Japan, Bulgaria, England, France, and Mexico.

-Trussoni currently lives in New York.
+Trussoni currently lives in San Miguel de Allende, Mexico.
 She lived in France from 2009 to 2012 and her memoir, The Fortress, focuses on this period.
 She married the French filmmaker Hadrien Royo in 2016 in Brittany.